mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 He said, "Come on, Liffa.
 I've got no intention of nabbing your friend.
 There's nothing illegal about an ex-fidelant walking the grounds."

-I thought about what Mel said about him.
-To never trust him.
+I thought about what Melna said about him.
+To never trust Fajro.
 Perhaps the truth would help me more than protecting him would.

 "Fajro.
 He was a fidelant for Holrag."